 Small cell vs. non-small cell lung cancer

-Symptoms of small cell and non-small cell lung cancer include wheezing and a persistent cough.
+A person with small or non-small cell lung cancer may experience a persistent cough.

 - difficulty swallowing

-- swelling, especially of the face and neck
+- swelling in the veins of the face and neck

-Risk factors and causes for both small cell and non-small cell cancer tend to be similar.
+Causes and risk factors for small and non-small cell cancer tend to be similar.

-Smoking is the major risk factor for lung cancer.
-Smoke and the chemicals contained within it can damage the lungs, leading to cell changes that may result in cancer.
+Smoking is the main risk factor.
+Smoke and the chemicals that it contains can damage the lungs.
+This can lead to cellular changes that may result in cancer.

 - exposure to secondhand smoke

-- exposure to chemicals, such as asbestos, nickel, chromium, arsenic, soot, or tar
+- exposure to asbestos, nickel, chromium, soot, or tar

 - having a family history of lung cancer